 Students spend an average of one day a week on their project, which covers one term as published by the university calendar.
 A project proposal must be approved by the supervising faculty member, the Director of MBA Programmes, and the Director of the sponsoring company.

 Finance emerged as the leading project topic among the annual Business Practicum projects undertaken by the students in the past few years.
 Learn how these projects have made an impact across different business sectors.

 The Chinese market was looked at from the point of view of opportunities and risks posed by the reform of Chinese state owned enterprises, factors affecting the growth and competitiveness of Chinese investment banks in G3 currency fixed income, long term, fixed income strategy for securities, Chinese investment in Cambodian agriculture and similar-company pricing.

-Marketing research included marketing financial services to the Capital Investment Entrant Scheme segment, A-Share exit strategy alternatives for private equity investments, a strategic plan for a bank to remain competitive in working capital finance, market potential of Asian securities lending, digitalization in SME lending, improving broker experience and crowd management, and the structure of a centralized library to cater for the future trend of robotics reply, among others.
+Marketing research included marketing financial services to the Capital Investment Entrant Scheme segment, A-Share exit strategy alternatives for private equity investments, a strategic plan for a bank to remain competitive in working capital finance, market potential of Asian securities lending, digitalization in SME lending, improving broker experience and crowd management, and the structure of a centralised library to cater for the future trend of robotics reply, among others.

 Established and start-up technology firms participated in the Business Practicum with projects including online platforms, applications, social innovation, software and business development.
 While most of them restricted research to the Hong Kong market, a few were also interested in China.

 Several looked for an analysis of potential customer segments, market testing and validation of business assumptions to kick off a service.
 Others, such as a cloud-based pay-as-you-use platform and an anti-phishing software and app, wanted to see the opportunities for a scalable business model and marketing strategy for growth.